Migrate to the new Splunk Enterprise licenser

-Before you proceed, you may want to review these topics:
+Before you proceed, you might want to review these topics:

-- Read "How Splunk licensing works" in this manual for an introduction to Splunk licensing.
+- Read "How Splunk licensing works" in the Admin manual for an introduction to Splunk licensing.

-- Read "Groups, stacks, pools, and other terminology" in this manual for more information about Splunk license terms.
+- Read "Groups, stacks, pools, and other terminology" in the Admin manual for more information about Splunk license terms.

 Migrating from an older version most likely puts you in one of these two categories:

 - If you're migrating from a version older than 4.0, you must contact your Splunk Sales representative and arrange for a new license.
 Splunk also recommends you review the migration documentation before proceeding with the migration.
-Depending on how old your version of Splunk is, you might want to migrate in multiple steps to maintain your configurations (for example, first to 4.0, then 4.1, 4.2, and finally 4.3+).
+Depending on how old your version of Splunk is, you might want to migrate in multiple steps (for example, first to 4.0, then 4.1, 4.2, and finally 5.0+) to maintain your configurations.

 Migrating search heads

 If your search heads were previously using old forwarder licenses, they will be automatically converted to be in the Download-trial group.
 Before you proceed, Splunk recommends adding your search heads to an established Enterprise license pool.
-Even if they have no indexing volume, this will enable Enterprise features.
+Even if they have no indexing volume, this will enable Enterprise features, especially alerting and authentication.

 Migrate a standalone instance

-If you've got a single 4.1.x Splunk indexer and it has a single license installed on it, you can just proceed as normal with your upgrade.
-Follow the instructions in the Installation Manual for your platform, and be sure to read the "READ THIS FIRST" documentation first.
+If you've got a single 4.1.x Splunk Enterprise indexer and it has a single license installed on it, you can just proceed as normal with your upgrade.
+Follow the instructions in the Installation Manual for your platform, and be sure to read the "READ THIS FIRST" documentation prior to migrating.